Why You Shouldn’t Ignore Your Cat’s Bad Breath

 What’s that horrible smell?
 It’s not coming from the end you think it is – you’ve got a case of kitty bad breath on your hands.

-Below are a few of the reasons why you shouldn’t ignore your cat’s bad breath and think it’s merely the result of what she eats.
+Want to learn more?
+Below are a few of the reasons why you shouldn’t ignore your cat’s bad breath or think it’s merely the result of what she eats.

 Related: A Guide to Dental Care for Cats